2012 Toyota Prius Plug-In Hybrid - production modelEnlarge Photo

 2011 Chevrolet Volt and 2013 Tesla Model S [photo: David Noland]Enlarge Photo

-In practice, General Motors and Nissan are closest to the limit.
-As of last month, GM had sold 95,403 Chevy Volts, Chevy Spark EVs, and Cadillac ELRs, and Nissan had sold 89,561 Leafs.
+In practice, General Motors and Nissan are closest to that limit.
+Through December 2015, GM had sold 95,403 Chevy Volts, Chevy Spark EVs, and Cadillac ELRs, and Nissan had sold 89,561 Leafs.

 Tesla doesn't break out its sales by market, but it has likely sold about 50,000 electric cars.